Leigh & Orange: History

 Other surviving early 20th century works by the firm include the Chinese YMCA on Bridges Street and the landmark Helena May Institute (attributed), opened in 1916 as a residence for single women in the colony.
 During the following decades, the firm's fortunes rose and dipped along with those of the territory, affected by wars, occupation and reconstruction.
 Project types ranged from high-end residences to industrial storage buildings and everything in between, including more churches such as the Methodist Church in Wanchai (1955) and the Union Church in Kennedy Road (1949).
 Francis Howorth, a partner at L&O from 1954 designed the local landmark Mandarin Oriental Hotel, which replaced the old Queen's Building in Central.

 In 1950, L&O completed the new Masonic headquarters, Zetland Hall on Kennedy Road, and Edinburgh House (now the site of Edinburgh Tower and York House) for Hongkong Land Investment Co.
 Schools appeared in the log books of the company in a big way in 1954, when the Seven Year Plan for expanding primary school places was accepted by the Executive Council of Hong Kong, with the target to create 26,000 additional places each year.
 L&O designed the Sai Ying Poon School and the North Point Primary School.
 The Saint Francis School for the Canossian Mission soon followed, then a new wing for the Saint Mary's School in Austen Road, Kowloon.
 1954 marked the company's commissioning for the new Jockey Club building in Happy Valley, which had to be constructed at a frantic pace to fit into the racing season.
 The building's superstructure was erected at the rate of one floor every eight days, and followed the design of the grandstand at Bangkok.
 Both buildings were judged highly successful.

 The 'modern' era was a busy one for the firm, with projects ranging across the programmatic map, and the geographical one.
 Many modern landmark buildings were constructed, and a new direction – or literally many directions – marked the firm's growth.
 In 1990, Leigh & Orange established their Bangkok office.
 Since then it has opened offices in Beijing, Shanghai and Yangon.
 This new regionalism has provided the firm with a plethora of opportunities and commissions across Asia and across programme types.
 Meanwhile, projects such as Ocean Park, Tuen Mun Hospital and Gaia restaurant, all in Hong Kong, widened the firm's reference base.
 L&O has landed multiple sports buildings in the Middle East, and large scale residential and office projects in mainland China.
 There are also more occasional briefs, such as the Integer Pavilion, an environmental experiment set up on the waterfront Tamar site.
 In 2009: a huge addition of buildings to the Hong Kong Science Park, in its Phase 2.

-The firm enjoys long standing working relationships with clients such as the Hong Kong Electric Company and the Hong Kong Jockey Club.
+The firm enjoys long standing working relationships with clients such as the Hongkong Electric Company and the Hong Kong Jockey Club.